JoshuaDiaz/Hex/README.md

 ![Hex](https://github.com/JoshuaDiaz/Hex/blob/master/Images/HexImg.PNG "Image Source: Wikipedia")
 # Hex
 The game of Hex played in the terminal.
+Made for fun

 ## The Game of Hex